 I hope people really enjoyed themselves and can’t wait to come on another Adventure with LivingSocial soon!

 Check out the cigar labels adorned with LivingSocial logo – love that!
-For more information about Living Social Adventures, visit their website and their facebook page.
+For more information about Living Social Adventures, visit their website.